ThatPuzzledOne/ThatPuzzledOne/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on nothing yet :(
+- Currently working on my own website to host different projects!
-- 🌱 I’m currently learning how to use GitHub
+- I’m currently learning how to use GitHub
-- 🤔 I’m looking for help with everything
+- I’m looking for help with everything
-- 📫 How to reach me: thatpuzzledone@gmail.com
+- How to reach me: thatpuzzledone@gmail.com
-- 😄 Pronouns: she/her
+-  Pronouns: she/her
-- ⚡ Fun fact: I love Pokemon!!
+- Fun fact: I love Pokemon!!
--->